cbs-software/smarteru-php-client/README.md

 "userHelpOverrideDefault", "userHelpEnabled", "userHelpEmail", "userHelpText", "tags", "userLimitEnabled", "userLimitAmount", "subscriptionVariants", and "dashboardSetId" attributes are optional.
 The "users", "permissions", "oldName", and "oldGroupId" attributes will not be used.
-If you would like to add Users to your new Group, you may do so using the `addUsersToGroup` method in Client.
+All other attributes are required.If you would like to add Users to your new Group, you may do so using the `addUsersToGroup` method in Client.
 If you would like these users to have elevated permissions within the Group, you may grant these permissions using the `grantPermissions` method in Client.
-All other attributes are required.
 When updating a Group without changing its name or ID, either the "name" or "groupId" attribute must be set in order to identify the Group to be updated, and the only other attributes that must be set are the ones you wish to update.
 Group membership